lyaronskaya/machine-translation-2017/WordEmbeddings/README.md

 # WordEmbeddings
-Implementation of simple relations detections using mean of differences between two words as cluster of relation.
-A pair is classified as random(doesn't belong to a common relation) if it's std
+Implementation of simple relations detection using mean of differences between two words as cluster of relation.
+A pair is classified as random(doesn't belong to a common relation) if it's std is something like std of train random pairs.
+Otherwise we can define label of relation as label of the nearest class in the vector space of mean differences for particular label.

 ## Download data
 ```